Silviu1011/Train-Schedule/README.md

 ./server
 ```

-### The IP address may differ depanding on where the server process is located.
+## The IP address may differ depanding on where the server process is located.
 For this example, the server is located on the same system as the client.

+The command protocol contains 8 different commands:

+* ```bash get_trains_info``` - information about the schedule of the trains that are running on the current date